Buying a car or appliance? Applying for a loan? Paying off debt? Saving for college? You can learn how to take more control of your personal finances.

-11 personal finance tools to help you manage your money
+These 11 personal finance tools can help you manage your money:

 - Car payment calculator.
 Buying a car?
-Before stepping onto the lot, calculate ahead of time a monthly car payment you can afford.
+Before stepping onto the lot, calculate ahead of time the monthly car payment you can afford.

 - Credit card payoff calculator.
-Figure out how long it will take to pay off your credit card debt, which is considered “bad debt.”
-Tip: Focus on paying bad debt off first.
+Figure out how long it will take to pay off your credit card debt.

 - College savings calculator.
-Calculate the amount you need to save each month in order to pay for college.
+Calculate the amount you’ll need to save each month to pay for college.

 - Major purchase calculator.
-Need to buy an appliance or furniture soon?
+Need to buy an appliance or furniture?
 Planning a vacation?
 Calculate how much you’ll need to save and for how long.

 - Loan calculators.
-Considering a loan?
-This calculator helps you find out how much money you can afford to borrow.
-When taking a loan, there are five other factors to think about — and a calculator for each:
+Considering taking out a loan?
+This calculator helps you see how much money you can afford to borrow.
+When borrowing money, there are five other factors to consider — with a calculator available for each:

-- Computing the interest rate on a loan given a loan amount, payment amount and number of payments
+- Computing the interest rate on a loan based on the loan amount, payment amount and number of payments

 - Calculating how many payments it will take to pay off a loan